Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/20_Finding/page-20-search-cli.md

 ---
 Let's look under the covers and get to grips with search using [RedisInsight]

 In [RedisInsight] select ‘RediSearch’ on the left hand side.
-At the top on the middle right you’ll see a drop down showing the first of two indexes: `ms:search:index:movies` (the other being `ms:search:index:actors`).
+At the top on the middle right use the drop down menu to select the `ms:search:index:movies` index:

+![redisearch-indices]

 These indexes were created by the application - we’ll dig into them more shortly.